colinhumber/itunes_transporter_generator/README.md

 ## Sample Config file
 Below is a sample configuration file describing an achievement, leaderboard, and in-app purchase.
 The specific metadata required for each item type is fully described in the [App Metadata Specification guide](http://bit.ly/TtHMF6)

-IMPORTANT: please note the syntax for multiline descriptions.
-This is the literal syntax for YAML used for multiline strings (http://symfony.com/doc/current/components/yaml/yaml_format.html).
+IMPORTANT: please note the syntax for multiline descriptions with extra line breaks.
+This is the literal syntax for [YAML used for multiline strings](http://www.yaml.org/YAML_for_ruby.html#extra_trailing_newlines_with_spaces).
 Also note the indentation.

 ```yaml
 provider: SampleCompany # optional if team_id is supplied